ADD CONDITION

 What is Amazon Basic Care Honey Lemon Cough Drops used for?

-It temporarily relieves cough as may occur with a cold, and occasional minor irritation and sore throat.
+It temporarily relieves cough as may occur with a cold and occasional minor irritation and sore throat.

-How should adults and children over 5 years use this product?
+How should adults and children over 5 years use these cough drops?

 Dissolve 1 lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by a doctor.